JohnB/johnb.github.com/_posts/2014-06-18-half-finished-projects.md

 - And my [maze game](http://johnb.github.com/maze.html) was fun to write (and [write about](https://johnb.github.io/2012/02/20/exploring-javascript-through-mazes.html) )
 but needs a bit of an update.
-I look back at it and it seems that my porting of [original code](https://github.com/JackDanger/maze/blob/master/maze.rb) to javascript was a bit too literal - there are some things you can do in javascript that you can't do as easily in ruby.
+I look back at it and it seems that my porting of [original code](https://github.com/JackDanger/maze/blob/master/maze.rb) to javascript was a bit too literal - there are some improvements I can make.
+If they work, maybe I'll backport the fix to ruby and do a pull request.